 The Library recognizes that some library users might object to items in the collection on grounds of relevance, scholarly authority, accuracy, religion, politics, morality, sexuality, violence, or offensive content.
 There may be occasions when a faculty member, student, staff member, public user, or other member of the University community challenges a specific item, and requests that the Library reclassify it, move it to a special limited-access area of the Library, or remove it from the collection outright.

-Any challenges to or complaints about the collection should first be made to the Associate University Librarian – Collections & Technology.
-The AUL – Collections & Technology will contact the relevant subject selector(s) related to the challenged material, who will prepare a brief report, contacting faculty experts in the area where appropriate.
-The AUL – Collections & Technology then assesses the validity of the challenge in light of the collection policies and practices, the subject selector’s report, and formally responds to the challenger.
+Any challenges to or complaints about the collection should first be made to the Associate University Librarian – Collections & Academic Services.
+The AUL – Collections & Academic Services will contact the relevant subject selector(s) related to the challenged material, who will prepare a brief report, contacting faculty experts in the area where appropriate.
+The AUL – Collections & Academic Services then assesses the validity of the challenge in light of the collection policies and practices, the subject selector’s report, and formally responds to the challenger.
 The Library reserves the right to make the final decision on the retention of all items in the collection.